'I must've died 200 times in my nightmares'

 Mr Buckley, from Swinton, has only recently felt able to return to Manchester city centre, but he plans to go to the service at the city's cathedral.

-He said he'd found comfort in joining the Manchester Survivors Choir, which will be performing at Tuesday's singalong event in Albert Square, but that his recovery was far from complete.
+He said he'd found comfort in joining the Manchester Survivors Choir, which will be performing at Tuesday's sing-along event in Albert Square, but that his recovery was far from complete.

 "If I hear sirens I'm thinking 'do I have to go and help someone else?' - I feel like I'm still in adrenaline mode," he said.